Geofencing: Target Customers Based on Where They Go

 ZIP Code Targeting

-General location targeting by city, region, state, or country
+General location targeting by city, region, state, country, or broad market area.

-Usually not specific enough for competitor or event targeting
+Usually not specific enough for competitorevent, or single-building targeting.

 Targeting Method How It Works Best For Limitation

-Geofencing Draws a precise virtual boundary around a specific physical location Competitor targeting, events, buildings, venues, retail locations Requires proper location selection and precise fence setup
+Geofencing Draws a precise virtual boundary around a specific physical location.
+Competitor targeting, events, buildings, venues, retail locations, campuses, dealerships.
+Requires proper location selection, clean fence setup, and enough audience size.

-Radius Targeting Targets people within a circular area around a point Broad local awareness Can waste impressions by capturing unrelated nearby traffic
+Radius Targeting Targets people within a circular area around a point.
+Broad local awareness and simple campaigns.
+Can waste impressions by capturing unrelated nearby traffic.

-ZIP Code Targeting Targets users within selected ZIP codes Larger market coverage, streaming campaigns, political campaigns Less precise than building-level targeting
+ZIP Code Targeting Targets users within selected ZIP codes.
+Larger market coverage, streaming campaigns, political campaigns, regional awareness.
+Less precise than building-level or venue-level targeting.

-Geotargeting General location targeting by city, region, state, or country Broad campaigns Usually not specific enough for competitor or event targeting
+Geotargeting General location targeting by city, region, state, country, or broad market area.
+Broad campaigns, brand awareness, regional coverage.
+Usually not specific enough for competitor, event, or single-building targeting.

 Locations You Can Target with Geofencing